marlageha/dataredux/esi/ESI_README.txt

    Calibs/.
    >> esi.esi_traceflat()

+6) Make a directory Calibs/cosmicless.
+From http://obswww.unige.ch/~tewes/cosmics_dot_py/,
+   (or just from the git_hub repository), download cosmics.py and save it to the directory of your PYTHONPATH variable in .bash_profile.
+Remove cosmic rays from each of the raw science images and the lamps.
+Write each file to Calibs/cosmicless.
+   >> esi.esi_cosmic()

-6) In Calibs, make directories reduced/ and variance/.
-Read in the spectra from each object and median combine.
+7) In Calibs, make directories reduced/ and variance/.
+Read in the spectra from each object and average with rejection.
 Write each one to Calibs/reduced/objid_med.fits.
    Do the same for lamps.
 Make a variance image for each science image whose pixels are 1/(sigma)^2.
 Write to Calibs/variance/.
    >> esi.esi_reduce()